scanstatistics/satscan/architectural.md

 - [C_ST_PT_Analysis](calculation/analysis/SpaceTimeIncludePurelyTemporalAnalysis.h) - space-time analysis w/ purely temporal cluster
 - [C_ST_PS_PT_Analysis](calculation/analysis/SpaceTimeIncludePureAnalysis.h)  - space-time analysis w/ both purely spatial and purely temporal clusters

-Many of these classes’ algorithms are similar in various respects, as such, they use the same supporting classes in their implementation (e.g. CTimeIntervals discussed later).
+Many of these classes' algorithms are similar in various respects, as such, they use the same supporting classes in their implementation (e.g. CTimeIntervals discussed later).
 Central to the design of these classes is the CCluster and AbstractClusterData class hierarchies, which will be discussed in following section.

 #### [CCluster and AbstractClusterData](calculation/cluster/)
 The CCluster and AbstractClusterData classes are the central pieces of each CAnalysis algorithm.
 The [AbstractClusterData](calculation/cluster/AbstractClusterData.h) class provide a means of accumulating  and maintaining data as each potential cluster is evaluated.
 The [CCluster](calculation/cluster/cluster.h) classes each contain an AbstractClusterData object, as well as the informational data that defines a clustering (e.g. start and end date, rank, etc.).